 Occlusion (how your teeth meet) - could feel different, not quite right.

-The exact causes of jaw pain can be quick tricky to isolate, a thorough medical and dental history and examination can usually flag up an undelying cause however as the jaw joing is so complex your dentist may refer you to a TMJ expert where CT/MRI/ultrasound scans may be used to ideifty any underlying problems.
+The exact causes of jaw pain can be quick tricky to isolate, a thorough medical and dental history and examination can usually flag up an underlying cause however as the jaw joining is so complex your dentist may refer you to a TMJ expert where CT/MRI/ultrasound scans may be used to identify any underlying problems.